mathren/plotFunc/README.md

 While experimenting with MESA and developing setups, I find myself rather often comparing inlists (for single and/or binary stars) with each other.
-A simple diff is often not particularyly informative because of the comments, order of the entries, or missing entries in one file that are present in the other file but anyways set to the defaults.
+A simple diff is often not particularly informative because of the comments, order of the entries, or missing entries in one file that are present in the other file but anyways set to the defaults.
 For this reason, I've written the script `compare_inlists.py` which can